Abrahamkinuthia4723/number-system-converter/Readme.md

 Converts a number from any base (2, 8, 10, or 16) into its decimal equivalent.

 **How it works**:
--Iterates through digits from right to left.
+- Iterates through digits from right to left.
--Multiplies each digit by increasing powers of the base.
+- Multiplies each digit by increasing powers of the base.
--Adds all the results to form the decimal number.
+- Adds all the results to form the decimal number.

 ---